 With hundreds of camps, COCA offers summer arts camp experiences that meet your family’s needs.
 Choose from indoor, outdoor, and virtual camps, as well as morning, afternoon, and full day camp options.

 In compliance with the Americans with Disabilities Act (ADA), COCA provides a variety of auxiliary aids and services to help campers with communication disabilities fully engage in our programs.
 We ask for as much advance notice as possible, so we can work with the camper’s parent or guardian to determine the best plan of action and have time to arrange for reasonable modifications or services necessary.
 Contact the Registration Office at email@example.com or 314.561.4898 for more information.

-Through support from individual donors, foundations, and corporations, COCA offers need-based financial assistance.
+Through support from individual donors, foundations, and corporations, COCA offers tuition assistance for qualifying students.

 Frequently Asked Questions

 Register for camps online, by mail, by phone, or in person.
 Visit our Camp Registration Information page for more information.